 Culture Night at the National Gallery of Ireland

-Kids and adults alike can get involved onsite with our photo booth and have your portrait created in real time.
-Or if you are not able to be here in person, then from anywhere in Ireland, France and beyond you can participate by sending your photograph of a landscape or cityscape, along with your name, email and the location of the scene in the photograph to [email protected].
-Photographs will be accepted from the 1st September until the 19th September at 5.30pm.
-The people whose photograph will be included in the projection will be informed on Wednesday 21st of September.
+Kids and adults alike got involved onsite with our photo booth and by having their portrait created in real time.
+Those who could not make it were encouraged to participate by sending a photograph of a landscape or cityscape, along with their name, email and the location of the scene in the photograph to [email protected].

-On Culture night, the selected photographs and portraits will be projected onto our historical façade in Merrion Square, first the original unedited photograph and then the photograph will be mirrored in the art styles of Claude Monet, Mainie Jellett or Harry Clarke to name but a few.
-You can watch it live in person or watch it on our Culture Night Facebook live, no matter which way, you will be able to watch your landscape, cityscape or portrait appearing on our wall styled as one of our collection masterpieces.
+On Culture night, the selected photographs and portraits were projected onto the historical façade in Merrion Square, first the original unedited photograph and then the photograph will be mirrored in the art styles of Claude Monet, Mainie Jellett or Harry Clarke to name but a few.

 Since releasing his debut album Laistigh den Ghleo alongside the first reissue of Satoshi Ashikawa’s seminal record Still Way, Gareth Quinn Redmond’s work has continued to be inspired by the concept of Kankyō Ongaku, Environmental Music.